bulbicx/selenium_project_starter/README.md

 ## Project requirements:

-You've been tasked with creating a website for the notorious brewery 'FermentCat' which will require the following pages:
+You've been tasked with creating a website for the famous brewery 'FermentCat' which will require the following pages:

 - Home page
 - Products Page: